What is HHT?

 - Observe: Small AVMs are sometimes observed over time for any changes or growth.

 - Surgical excision (removal): This technique is similar to other brain surgeries.
-The location of the AVM and the risks to removing it help your doctors decide if surgical excision or another treatment is the best option for you.
+The location of the AVM and the risks of removing it help doctors decide if surgical excision or another treatment is the best option.

 - Embolization: In this technique, a doctor inserts a catheter into an artery in your groin.
 It is then threaded through your arteries into the feeding artery of the AVM.
 A substance (ex: glue) is then inserted to block blood flow into the AVM.